 Lexington Man Sentenced to 151 Months for Fentanyl Trafficking and Possession of a Firearm by a Convicted Felon

-Under federal law, Bentley must serve 85 percent of his prison sentence.
-He will be under the supervision of the U.S. Probation Office for four years after his release from prison.
+Under federal law, Byrd must serve 85 percent of his prison sentence.
+Upon his release from prison, he will be under the supervision of the U.S. Probation Office for 10 years.

-The investigation was conducted by the DEA and Boyd County Sherriff’s Office.
-The United States was represented by Assistant U.S. Attorney Emily Greenfield.
+The investigation was conducted by the ATF and Lexington Police Department.
+The United States was represented by Assistant U.S. Attorney Cindy Rieker.

 This case was prosecuted as part of the Department of Justice’s “Project Safe Neighborhoods” Program (PSN), which is a nationwide, crime reduction strategy aimed at decreasing violent crime in communities.
 It involves a comprehensive approach to public safety – one that includes investigating and prosecuting crimes, along with prevention and reentry efforts.
 In the Eastern District of Kentucky, U.S. Attorney Shier coordinates PSN efforts in cooperation with various federal, state, and local law enforcement officials.

 PHONE: (859) 685-4887